The Pragmatic Adaptation Approach To Change

 Playing along on the surface

-Another key part of this approach is that you're conscious of what you're doing.
-You're aware you're making a calculated attempt to adapt to the world to make your life easier or get something they want.
-So a guy may decide superficially keep up with some sports news because he's found it makes it simpler to chat to his co-workers.
-However, deep down he knows he doesn't totally care about what player got traded where, or who's still out with a concussion.
-When you're doing the pragmatic adaptation thing you're keeping your core preferences and values intact and just choosing to make little concessions here and there.
+Another key piece of this approach is that you're conscious of what you're doing.
+You're aware you're making a calculated attempt to adapt to the world to make your life easier or get something you want.
+So a guy may decide to keep up with some basic sports news because he's found it makes it simpler to chat to his co-workers.
+However, deep down he knows he doesn't care what player got traded where, or who's still out with a concussion.
+When you're doing the pragmatic adaptation thing you're keeping your inner core preferences and values intact and just choosing to make little external concessions here and there.

 Being true to yourself is still the best option if you can manage it

 Being practical is a compromise.
-Yeah, you go in knowing the trade off you're making, and hopefully you're getting more out of it than it's taking away.
-Still, if you can somehow figure out how the approach a situation in a way that allows you to be true to your tendencies and not have to change, than that's obviously way better.
+Yeah, you go in knowing the trade-off you're making, and hopefully you're getting more out of it than it's taking away.
+Still, if you can somehow figure out how to approach a situation in a way that allows you to be true to your tendencies and not have to change, than that's obviously better.

-It's that 'if' that's tricky.
-It can be hard to tell if you should pragmatically adapt or if you can mange to stay true to yourself.
-Sometimes someone will take the practical route and then realize later that there was a way they could have been been true to themselves all along.
-Two situations may look similar on the surface as well, but because of all kinds of more subtle details, they offer different opportunities to stay in line with your default values.
+It's that if that's tricky.
+It can be hard to tell if you should pragmatically adapt or if you can manage to stay true to yourself.
+Sometimes someone will take the practical route and then realize later there was a way they could have been true to themselves all along.
+Two situations may look similar on the surface, but because of various subtle details, they offer different opportunities to stay in line with your default values or not.

 Adapting adds new facets to your personality, it doesn't overwrite anything

-If someone learns some more conversational skills, or figures out how to handle loud, boisterous groups, or gets into snowboarding so they can meet more people, then they're adding a new 'module' to themselves.
+If someone learns some new conversation skills, or figures out how to handle loud, boisterous groups, or gets into snowboarding so they can meet more people, then they're adding a new 'module' to themselves.
 All their old interests and traits are still intact.
 Nothing gets erased or replaced.
-It's just that the new module gives them a skill they can turn on or turn off when its required.
+It's just that the new module gives them a skill they can turn on or turn off when it's required.

-For example, someone's natural preference may be to spend a lot of time alone reading or walking in nature.
-They've also decided that even though they're not crazy about house parties, it's important that they go to them occasionally.
-So 99% of the time they still get to do their hanging out alone thing, but when they want to, they have the option of switching into 'party mode'.
+For example, someone's natural preference is to spend a lot of time alone reading or walking in nature.
+They've also decided that even though they're not super-keen about house parties, it's important that they go to them occasionally.
+The majority of the time they still get to hang out alone, but when they want to, they have the option of switching into 'party mode'.

-Or someone's far and away main interest may be Russian history.
+Someone else's far-and-away main interest may be Russian history.
 They may decide that that alone isn't enough to help them meet and relate to people, so they take on some other hobbies as well.
-They still get to be interested in the history, but they now have some other topics to turn to when it comes to making conversation or connecting with others.
+They still get to be interested in history, and will look for friends who share that passion, but they now have some other topics to turn to to keep a conversation going or connect with others.

 Everyone makes at least some social concessions

-To a degree we all have to be practical and adjust how we'd like to act by 'default' in order to fit into social norms.
+To a degree we all have to be practical and adjust how we'd like to act by default in order to fit into social norms.
 It's easy to think of more extreme examples, like how you can't walk around in public naked.
-It's probably too idealistic to think that every single person in the world can somehow get everything they want out of the social world without ever having to adjust a single aspect of themselves.
+It's too idealistic to think that every single person on the planet can somehow get everything they want out of the social realm without ever having to adjust a single aspect of themselves.

 Deciding what to be practical about

-Everyone is going to make their own decisions about which areas they're willing to practically adjust, and which ones they won't compromise on.
-Like one person may feel spending enough time alone is extremely important, and would never think of changing that.
-Someone else may have no problem with the idea of cutting down their alone time so they can be seen as more social in the office.
+Everyone is going to make their own decisions about which areas they're willing to pragmatically adjust, and which ones they won't compromise on.
+Like one person may feel getting enough time alone is extremely important, and would never think of changing that.
+Someone else may have no problem cutting down their alone time so they can be seen as more social in the office.
 There are no right or wrong answers.
-What makes perfect sense to one person, someone else may think is ridiculous.
+What makes perfect sense to one person, another may think is ridiculous.

 Here are some considerations on whether to be practical about something:

-Sometimes a person will initially approach something with the attitude of, "I don't really like this, but I'm going to learn it because it's important to know", and once they get a little more experience with it they realize they actually enjoy it.
-Like at first someone may think they don't like loud, crazy parties, but come to decide they're really fun.
+At times someone will initially approach something with the attitude of, "I don't really like this, but I'm going to learn it because it's important to know", and once they get a little more experience with it they realize they truly enjoy it.
+Like at first someone may think they don't like loud, crowded parties, but come to decide they're really fun.

-There are easy to see tradeoffs when you go this route.
-The biggest problem with it is that it can make some people unhappy to follow it.
-They can get this unpleasant sense that they're betraying themselves, being fake, and compromising on too many things.
-They may also resentfully hold the attitude of "The world is so unfair.
+As I've touched on a bit already, the biggest problem with this approach is that it can make some people unhappy to follow it.
+They get this unpleasant sense that they're betraying themselves, being fake, and compromising in too many areas.
+They may also become resentful and think, "The world is so unfair.
 Why are things like this, where I have to force myself to do something I don't care about?"
-It's important to pick and choose which areas you want to be practical about and which ones you won't budge on.
+Again, it's important to pick and choose which issues you want to be practical about and which ones you won't budge on.